n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 Currently, this list of codepoints includes those in the table below:

+:::{table} Single-human emoji codepoints that do not support gendered-person modifiers

 | Emoji codepoint                | Gender |
 |:-------------------------------|:-------|
 | `U+1F467` Girl                 | Female |